 The psychiatric hospital was hit by a missile when the nearby military base exploded in the spring of 2007.
-The Hospital was completely demolished.
+Parts of the hospital were completely demolished.

 The Natural History Museum is still there.
 Some birds have fallen and the impalas have lost most of their fur.